AustralianAntarcticDivision/ropenblog/antarctic.md

 1.  compiling a list of existing resources likely to be useful to the community: see the [task view](https://github.com/SCAR/ropensci/tree/master/task_view).
 This document outlines some relevant packages, including some that are in development.
 2.  improving core functionality centred around three key tasks that many researchers find problematic:
     -   getting hold of data.
-Environmental data are commonly needed, and often come from satellite, model, or similar sources,
+The physical environment is important to a large cross-section of Antarctic science, and environmental data often come from satellite, model, or similar sources,
     -   processing those data to suit particular study interests, such as subsetting or merging with field or other data,
     -   producing maps for exploratory analyses or publications.